We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 Women, women are the ones that say yes or no.

-And that's not that's a loving statement for any of you who want to take it out of context and misreport it.
+And that's not, that's a loving statement for any of you who want to take it out of context and misreport it.

-That's not a criticism, it's an acknowledgement of the way things work.
+It's an acknowledgement of the way things work.

-But if I were to go any farther, uh it would be ripe for because young people, particularly young liberals today, have no imaginations whatsoever.
+But if I were to go any farther, it would be ripe for because young people, particularly young liberals today, have no imaginations whatsoever.

-They want no mistake.
+They want no mystique.

-They everything must be contractually cut and dried, agreed to in advance, explained and penalties if you veer off course.
+They everything must be contractually cut and dried, agreed to in advance, explained, and penalties if you veer off course.

-That's been the problem with feminism all along.
+And that's been the problem with feminism all along.

-Feminism has sought to change basic human nature, and you can't do that no matter what you do.
+And you can't do that no matter what you do.

-Canton George's next.
+Canton George is next.

-This is uh Dr. Mitch.
+This is Dr. Mitch.

-Dr. Mitch, welcome to the EIB Nedword.
+Dr. Mitch, welcome to the EIB Network.

 Great to have you here, sir.

-Ditto's rush.
+Ditto's Rush.

-I don't know how you can evaluate this football uh elevator scene without hearing what the lady said.
+I don't know how you can evaluate this football elevator scene without hearing what the lady said.

 Saturday Night Live could do a parody on this.